matspunt/CellSimGMX/README.md

 - Format GitHub for single cell simulations, and create subfolders for different amounts of cells.
 - Start hosting coordinates and trajectories on BIOBACKUP.
 - Change how database is written, perhaps rewrite to 'sync with database' option?
+- Host slides and literature research on the GitHub.

 ## Future goals